WRF Physics¶

 cu_physics=11

-Using scale-dependent dynamic adjustment timescale, LCC-based entrainment.
-Also uses new trigger function based on Bechtold et al., 2001.
-Includes an option to use CESM aerosol.
-In v4.2, convective momentum transport is added.
-It can be turned off by setting switch cmt_opt_flag = .false. inside the code.
+LCC-based entrainment, using a scale-dependent dynamic adjustment timescale and a trigger function based on Bechtold et al., 2001; includes an option to use CESM aerosol.
+Since wrfv4.2 convective momentum transport is added and turned on, by default - turn off by setting cmt_opt_flag = .false. in wrf/phys/module_cu_mskf.F - then recompile WRF (no need to use ‘clean -a’ or reconfigure).

 Zheng et al., 2016